yermachello/fifine-d6-icons-svg-to-png-converted/README.md

-# Fifine D6 Streamcontroller Icon Pack
+# Fifine D6 Stream Controller Icon Pack
-Huge icon libraries converted from _.svg_ to _.png_ to use as custom button icons on [Fifine D6 Streamcontroller](https://fifinemicrophone.com/products/fifine-ampligame-d6) — more than 18k icons available in different colors fitting for any stream controller action.
+Huge icon libraries converted from _.svg_ to _.png_ to use as custom button icons on [Fifine D6 Stream Controller](https://fifinemicrophone.com/products/fifine-ampligame-d6) — more than 18k icons available in different colors fitting for any stream controller action.

 ## Icon Libraries Used
 > [!NOTE]